NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     3. Lesson 3 Objective Overview
         ---------------------------

-        1.  []{#GPOs_do .anchor}To which GPOs do you need to link to ensure that all BitLocker passwords can be backed up to Active Directory?
+        1. To which GPOs do you need to link to ensure that all BitLocker passwords can be backed up to Active Directory?

             a.
 Default Domain Policy